Stockholm, Sweden © Holger.Ellgaard

 Snapps, and Glögg (mulled wine).

 Gravlax (salt-cured salmon), lutefisk (fish cured in lye), and surdegsbröd (Sourdough bread).

 What to buy

 What to pack

-Very warm clothes, including boots, a hat and thick gloves are needed for a winter holiday in Sweden, while a summer holiday requires sturdy walking or hiking shoes, light, breathable clothing for the day and a light jacket for the evenings.
+Very warm clothes, including boots, a hat and thick gloves are needed for a winter holiday in Sweden, while a summer holiday usually requires sturdy walking or hiking shoes, light, breathable clothing for the day and a light jacket for the evenings.